Nde-Code/nde-shortener/README.md

 > Take a look at this page: [https://docs.deno.com/runtime/getting_started/installation/](https://docs.deno.com/runtime/getting_started/installation/)

+> I use VSCode as the code editor for this project, and the configuration is provided in [`.vscode/settings.json`](.vscode/settings.json).
+Make sure you have the Deno extension installed as well.

 Once that's done, clone this repository and go into the folder using:

 ```bash